dbmrq/resume/cv.md

 ---

 # Profile
 Mobile engineering leader combining a decade of technical expertise with a background of scientific research in Psychology.
-I integrate large-scale architectural strategy with a deep understanding of human behavior to navigate conflict and foster psychological safety.
+I integrate large-scale architectural strategy with a deep understanding of human behavior to navigate shifting environments and foster psychological safety.
 With a focus on end-to-end ownership, from founding a product to managing other managers and staff engineers, I build resilient organizations and drive delivery excellence.

 # Core Strengths & Skills
 - **Organizational Leadership:** Leading other managers, cross-timezone collaboration across the US, Brazil, and India, hiring strategy, and performance calibration.
 - **People & Culture:** Driving engagement through change and ambiguity, conflict resolution, fostering autonomy, and coaching leaders on psychological safety and team health.
-- **Engineering Strategy:** Mobile platform architecture at scale, white-label automation, release engineering, and CI/CD process.
+- **Engineering Strategy:** Mobile platform architecture at scale, white-label automation, release engineering, CI/CD process, and AI adoption strategy.
-- **Technical Expertise:** Swift 6, SwiftUI, UIKit, Mobile Architecture.
+- **Technical Expertise:** Swift 6, Objective-C, SwiftUI, UIKit, Mobile Architecture.
 - **Managed Technologies & Tooling:** Kotlin, Java, .NET, Python, Bash, Azure DevOps, GitHub Actions.

 # Professional Experience

 ## Wex Inc. — Senior Engineering Manager (2025–Present)
-*Lead a strategic mobile division of over 30 engineers, managing 3 Engineering Managers, 4 Staff Engineers, and directing the work of partner teams.*
+*I lead a strategic mobile division of over 30 engineers, managing 3 Engineering Managers, 4 Staff Engineers, and directing the work of partner teams.*

 I oversee engineering strategy for a white-label ecosystem of more than 640 mobile apps across three product lines with deep customization.
 As a manager of managers, I drive organizational health and leadership development, unifying internal and partner teams into a cohesive culture while managing resource allocation and strategic alignment.